-From the Fig. 4(c), it is obvious that objects after feature enhancement are very similar to the shape of the detection template generated in section 2.
-Therefore, the object detection is based on the image after feature enhancement.
-In this experiment, every template we generated has only one direction for the same kind of object.
-Because the objects in image may be toward any direction, several directions should be considered.
+From the Fig. 4(c), it is obvious that enhanced objects are similar to the shape of the detection template generated in section 2.
+Therefore, the object detection runs on the enhanced image.
+In our study, every generated has only one direction for the same kind of object, but the objects may be toward any direction, several directions should be considered.
 An affine transformation for rotation with four directions is used in this paper.
-In our experiment, the rotated angles include 0, $\pi/4$, $\pi/2$ and $3\pi/4$ [14].
+In our study, we consider four angles, i.e. 0, $\pi/4$ , $\pi/2$ and $3\pi/4$ [16].

-The time complexity of usual matching algorithms is too great to apply in real detection work especially when the templates are too many or the size of the template is too large.
-So an approximate matching algorithm which is called integration weighted by distance based on gradient is presented in this paper.
+The time complexity of usual matching algorithms is too great to apply in real detection work, especially for many or very large templates.
+So an approximate matching algorithm which is called integration weighted based on gradient distance is presented in this paper.

 A hypothetic shape boundary (Fig. 1.(a)) is required before generating the detection template.
 And then we integrate the gradient along the hypothetic shape boundary.
-Let p be a point on boundary C. Assume that C is close to the object, then p pick up the maximum gradient at p0, the closest point to p on the boundary.
+Let p be a point on boundary C. Assume that C is close to the object, then p pick up the maximum gradient at p0, which is the closest point to p on the boundary.